Classroom Type: Fully Online

 Courses have been designed by both University of Colorado Denver faculty and Boulder Journey School faculty, all of whom have been engaged in a multi-year study of digital pedagogy.
 All faculty have been to Reggio Emilia, Italy and have been engaged in a study of the schools in Reggio Emilia for over 20 years.

-If you prefer an individual information session to learn more about the program, please reach out to Jody Ogrodnick at firstname.lastname@example.org to schedule a session.
+Please reach out to Jody Ogrodnick at email@example.com to schedule an individual information session.

 Boulder Journey School is a full-day, full-year early childhood program located in Boulder, Colorado that welcomes over 200 children, ages 6 weeks to 5 years, and their families.
 We have a faculty of about 70 educators, that includes approximately 55 classroom teachers, both intern and mentor teachers, as well as 15 administrators, directors and teacher educators.